stephenmckinney/dotfiles/README.md

 Visor hotkey.

 ## Developer Notes
-See CLAUDE.md for developer notes.
+See [CLAUDE.md](CLAUDE.md) for detailed developer documentation and notes.